 Today, SEO is no longer dependent on factors like keywords or links.
 It requires more intensive work such as research, analysis, testing and creating a personalized strategy for each website.
 SEO is now an approach that consists of optimizing and bolstering new and old content to meet customers’ needs.

-Business owners may feel they no longer need to utilize SEO once their websites are created and optimized.
+Business owners may feel they no longer need to utilize SEO once they launch their website after an initial set of optimization.
 Unfortunately, there is “no set it and forget it” when it comes to SEO because it is continuously evolving.

 Think about this: When you read a book, how many times do you return to a page and read it over again?
 Sure you might go back once or twice to refresh your memory, but you probably move on once you digest the information.
 Once Google sends its Google bots to search your site and indexes one of your pages, they will not return.
 You must give them a reason to do so!
 If the Google bots never return, your competition has the chance to outrank you!